tkrasny/CloudAssignments/README.md

 A summary of your throughput measurements and a discussion of what they mean.

     Is the throughput higher or lower than what you expected?
+    Lower.
+My initial expectations were set by the vague understanding of APIs I was operating with- I pictured them as a lightning-fast interface between frontend and backend.
+While roughly 10 calls a second is not slow in "real-world" time, this seems slow for the low-stress single-client simulation I ran.

     What are the fundamental limits to the performance of your system?
+    For my throughput testing, it's single-threaded- that is, each API call must wait for the previous to finish before the next is initiated.
+The performance could likely be boosted if the throughput was measured over the span of multiple clients.

     What does this mean if you want to run such a service at a large scale?